-We recently loaded our kayaks onto the roof of the Big Blue Van and set off for a long weekend road trip to check out a few of the rivers in West Central Florida (near the Miami and Atlanta Escape depots).
+We recently loaded our kayaks onto the roof of the Big Blue Van and set off for a long weekend road trip to check out a few of the rivers in West Central Florida (near the Orlando Escape depot).
 There was no rain in the forecast, and even though it was the last few days of December, temps were warm during the daytime.
 This was perfect for paddling, and using an electric fan at night time in the van made camping a breeze, too.

 Rainbow Springs State Park is a botanical garden paradise.
 This is a beautiful place to picnic and stroll through the garden enjoying the butterflies and manmade waterfalls.
 They also have a 3-mile loop nature trail, swimming area, kayak, and canoe rentals and a campground.
 The big draw is the first magnitude, spring-fed, Rainbow River.
 It is a designated State of Florida Outstanding Waterway and Aquatic Preserve.